Congress is back in session. State legislatures are passing laws. And Trump is (still) tweeting.

 Gov. Greitens signing another disastrous bill into law.

-And you may have seen South Carolina governor Henry McMaster’s harmful new executive order, announced via Twitter.
+And you may have seen South Carolina governor Henry McMaster’s harmful new executive order, announced via Twitter last month.
 The politically motivated order directs state agencies to block women from getting preventive care at Planned Parenthood health centers, hurting South Carolinians for the sake of politics.